 98 Discontinuing Extras: A Term’s Written Notice is required to discontinue an extra or a Term’s Fees for that extra (if applicable) will be immediately payable in lieu as a debt.

-100 Force Majeure: An event beyond the reasonable control of the School or the Parents is a “Force Majeure Event” and shall include such events as an act of God, fire, flood, storm, war, riot, civil unrest, act of terrorism, strikes, industrial disputes, outbreak of epidemic or pandemic of disease, failure of utility service or transportation.
+100 Force Majeure: An event beyond the reasonable control of the School or the Parents is a “Force Majeure Event” and shall include such events as:

-101 Notification: If either the School or the Parents is prevented from or delayed in carrying out its contractual obligations by a Force Majeure Event, it shall immediately notify the other in writing and shall be excused from performing those obligations while the Force Majeure Event continues.
+102 Notification: If either the School or the Parents is prevented from or delayed in carrying out its contractual obligations by a Force Majeure Event, that party (the “Affected Party”) shall as soon as reasonably practicable notify the other in writing and shall be excused from performing those obligations while the Force Majeure Event continues.

-102 Continued Force Majeure: If a Force Majeure Event continues for a period greater than 90 days, the party who has provided notification under Clause 100 above shall notify the other of the steps to be taken to ensure performance of this contract.
+103 Continued Force Majeure: The Affected Party shall use all reasonable endeavours to mitigate the effect of the Force Majeure Event on the performance of its obligations.
+If a Force Majeure Event continues for a period greater than 90 days from the date of notification, the Affected Party shall notify the other of the steps to be taken to ensure performance of its contractual obligations.

-103 Termination: If the Force Majeure Event continues for a total period greater than 120 days, the party in receipt of notification under Clause 101 may terminate this contract by providing at least three working days’ notice in writing to the other party.
+104 Termination: If the Force Majeure Event continues for a total period greater than 120 days from the date of notification, the party in receipt of notification under Clause 102 may terminate this contract by providing at least three working days’ notice in writing to the other party.

-108 Information for parents: We provide parents of prospective pupils with information about the School and the educational services we provide in good faith.
+110 Information for parents: We provide parents of prospective pupils with information about the School and the educational services we provide in good faith.
 This information may be contained in the School’s prospectus / website / promotional literature or in statements made by staff or pupils during a visit or an open day.
-If the Parents wish to take account of the information provided to them when deciding whether to enter into this agreement they should seek specific confirmation from the Headmistress that the information is accurate before returning a completed acceptance form to the School.
+If the Parents will take account of the information provided to them when deciding whether to enter into this agreement, they should seek specific confirmation from the Headmistress that the information is accurate before returning a completed acceptance form to the School.

-111 Jurisdiction: This contract was made at the School and is governed exclusively by the law of England and Wales and the parties submit to the exclusive jurisdiction of the Courts of England and Wales.
+114 Jurisdiction: This contract was made at the School and it, together with each matter relating to the provision of educational services by the School, is governed exclusively by the law of England and Wales and the parties submit to the non-exclusive jurisdiction of the Courts of England and Wales.